cacayan2/classifier-DoS-project/adr/adr_document.md

 # 3. Data Integration (Extract)
 ## 3.1 Context and Technology Choice
+The goal of the integration/extract phase of this project is to bring together the raw files provided (a collection of `.csv`, `.parquet`, and `.json` files) from the aforementioned CICIDS dataset and load the files into memory so they can be further digested by univariate and multivariate exploratory data analysis and subsequent model training and testing.
+To this end we utilized Python libraries with data loading tools (mainly `pands.read_csv()`, `json.load()`, and `pyarrow.parquet.read_table()`).

+This extraction was coded into the script `etl/load_files.py` and documented in `notebooks/00_etl_exploration.ipynb`.
+The preprocessed data was saved into `data/interm/combined_raw.csv`.
+This represents the data that will be used for remaining downstream analyses/applications.

+This process follows ETL processes generally use for most ML applications and the model introduced in class involving the processing of raw data from multiple sources and unifying into a single dataframe or data representation that is preserved prior to subsequent cleaning or data transformation.

 ## 3.2 Justifications
+Python and its libraries allow for a paradigm that lends itself to big data processing and machine learning applications.
+The tools outlined in the context and techonology section allowed us to stitch together different data sources into a single dataset that matches the intended structure of the dataset.
+In particular, the `pandas` module contains different modules that have been well-documented and tested for its ability to handle, merge, and concatenate large structured datasets.
+Integrating the data into a single file allows for consistent data representation in downstream applications and serves as a checkpoint so that any transformations of the dataset can be traced/rolled back to this intermediate state.

 ## 3.3 Status
+**Status**: Accepted
+**Date**: November 29, 2025
+**Team Members**: Nafisa Sabir (designated ETL lead), agreed upon with Emil Cacayan, Umar Siddiqui, and Fnu Syed Moosa Aleem "Moosa"

 # 4. Data Transformation (Transform)
 ## 4.1 Context and Technology Choice
+In the transformation step, the data was cleaned and standardized to increase fidelity and reproducibility of downstream transformations and training.
+This process includes dropping unnecessary (such as index) columns or duplicates, implementing consistent column naming patterns, and filtering out particular labels (in this case, `Heartbleed` was filtered out due to not being a DoS attack, which models downstream will be trained to discriminate).

+All of these operations are performed in the script `etl/clean_dataset.py` and documented in `notebooks/00_etl_exploration.ipynb`.
+This cleaned dataset is saved in `data/cleaned/wednesday_clean.csv`, the naming is due to the fact that this dataset (theoretically) contains label from Wednesday traffic, since the Wednesday traffic flows contain the labels required for training our model.
+Lastly, to ensure this classification task remains binary and not categorical, the different DoS attacks were encoded to binary 0/1 (representing benign or attack respectively).

+In other words,

+$$
+\text{Label}(\text{Wednesday}) \in \{\text{DoS GoldenEye}, \text{DoS Hulk}, \text{DoS slowloris}, \text{DoS Heartbleed}, \text{Benign}\}
+$$

 ## 4.2 Justifications
+This step is necessary because the raw dataset contains inconsistent column naming conventions across the different file types - testing of this dataset resulted in the failure of downstream processes (creation of duplicate columns, etc.).
+This could also result in ambiguous columns/features.
+In addition, numeric fields load as objects/strings - to ensure that transformations can be applied to these numeric features, some must be directly typecastd to float/integer data types.
+In addition, this assignment is a binary classification task for detecting denial of service attacks - because `Heartbleed` is not a DoS attack, it must be removed, and the remaining features must be encoded to fit the binary classification task.
+Abstracting this task in code is required for reproducibility internally within the team and with end clients, users, or developers.

 ## 4.3 Status
+**Status**: Accepted
+**Date**: November 29, 2025
+**Team Members**: Nafisa Sabir (designated ETL lead), agreed upon with Emil Cacayan, Umar Siddiqui, and Fnu Syed Moosa Aleem "Moosa"

 # 5. Data Storage (Load)
 ## 5.1 Context and Technology Choice